daniel-gomm/daniel-gomm.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student at the [Database Architectures Group](https://www.cwi.nl/en/groups/database-architectures/) at Centrum Wiskunde & Informatica (CWI) and the [Information Retrieval Lab](https://irlab.science.uva.nl/) at the University of Amsterdam, researching at the intersection of generative AI, information retrieval, and structured data.
+I am a PhD student at the [Table Representation Learning Lab](https://trl-lab.github.io/) within the [Database Architectures Group](https://www.cwi.nl/en/groups/database-architectures/) at
+Centrum Wiskunde & Informatica (CWI) and the [Information Retrieval Lab](https://irlab.science.uva.nl/) at the University of Amsterdam, researching at the intersection of generative AI, information retrieval, and structured data.
 With my research I contribute towards democratizing insights from the wealth of structured data (tables, relational databases, spreadsheets,...) by contextualizing generative methods in structured data.

-I come from a highly interdisciplinary background in engineering, economy, and computer science and have plenty of real-world experience in industry, academia, and policy (have a look at my CV for more information).
+I come from a highly interdisciplinary background in engineering, economy, and computer science and have plenty of real-world experience in industry, academia, and policy (have a look at my [CV](./cv) for more reference).

-In my free time I like to be creative in small (DIY) projects.
-I'm into CAD and CNC machining and generally in tinkering around!
-I also love to go to the mountains to hike, ski, or climb and you can often spot me in the local climbing and bouldering gyms.
+Beyond research, I like to be creative in small (DIY) projects, to cook, and to explore the outdoors.
+I also love to go in the mountains to hike, ski, or climb.
+In Amsterdam, you can often spot me in the local climbing and bouldering gyms.